Traditional Hot Cross Buns

 - Brown soft sugar

 - Caster or granulated white sugar

-Fruit: If you like mixed peel you can half the amount of sultanas and add 100g to this recipe.
+- Fruit: If you like mixed peel, you can half the number of sultanas and add 100g to this recipe.

 Serving: one classic hot cross bun

 Nutrition information can vary for a recipe based on factors such as precision of measurements, brands, ingredient freshness, or the source of nutrition data.

 I strive to keep the information as accurate as possible but make no warranties regarding its accuracy.

 I encourage you to make your own calculations based on the actual ingredients used in your recipe, using your preferred nutrition calculator.